DataLab-Platform/DataLab/.github/ISSUE_TEMPLATE/bug_report.md

 **Installation information**

-- CobraDataLab installation type ["Python package" or "stand-alone Windows version"]
+- DataLab installation type ["Python package" or "stand-alone Windows version"]
-- Copy/paste here the contents of "About CobraDataLab installation..." window (Menu "?")
+- Copy/paste here the contents of "About DataLab installation..." window (Menu "?")

 **Additional context**
 Add any other context about the problem here.